ChiHangChen/KeyboardSimulator/README.md

 # FAQ

-**Q: Does `KeyboardSimulator` support operating systems other than Windows?**
+### Does `KeyboardSimulator` support operating systems other than Windows?

-A: No, `KeyboardSimulator` is built on top of the [Windows API](https://docs.microsoft.com/en-us/windows/desktop/api/index) and is not compatible with other operating systems.
+No, `KeyboardSimulator` is built on top of the [Windows API](https://docs.microsoft.com/en-us/windows/desktop/api/index) and is not compatible with other operating systems.

+### This package doesn't work on my computer!
+How can I make it work?

+Open a GitHub issue and let us know what version of Windows you are using and what keyboard and mouse hardware you have connected.

 # Developers